egordorichev/BurningKnight/item_ideas.md

 * bombs are power
 * keys are power
 * active key, allows to open 1 thing for 2 charge?
-* active item, that detonates all barrels explosive stones and bombs on the floor
 * guns that gives you fetus effect and epic fetus
-* 99 key
-* just explosive bullets items
 * mama key and bomb, infinite resources for the floor (consumables, small chance to replace any key or bomb)